 Students will receive regular but manageable amounts of homework which will be given in class.
 Each student is encouraged to check the homework section of each teacher's class website for their daily assignments.
 Students are expected to complete these assignments.
-Often Approaches to Learning (ATL) standards are assessed for these assignments.
+Approaches to Learning (ATL) standards are often assessed for these assignments as well as academic standards.